vn971/linux-color-inversion/README.md

 1. Menu > Colors > HueSaturation > Hue > 180 > OK.
 2. Menu > Colors > Invert

-## RGB shift no-contrast (recommended)
+## RGB shift low-contrast (recommended)
-Same as RGB shift, but make absolutely black colors be a bit white-ish.
+Same as RGB shift, but lightens darker colors, making black only a dark gray.
 This is because it is actually hard for the eye to read absolutely white letter near absolutely black background.
-The contrast "white" blinds you a bit.
+The contrast (black against white) blinds you a bit.
 Having at least some light coming from background helps a lot (in my opinion).

 ## Making it work with "compton"